Mercy and Assistance

 Small Groups

-Emmanuel's members gather in small groups to pray for one another, study God's Word together, and to serve the Lord, one another, and the community.
+Emmanuel's members gather in Bible Study groups and service groups to pray for one another, study God's Word together, and to serve the Lord, one another, and the community.
 These gatherings are usually informal, lighthearted, and friendly.
 (Though when its time to serve, we know how to focus!)
-You can learn more about Emmanuel's small groups under "Congregational Life and Activities" at About Our Church.
+You can learn more about Emmanuel's groups under "Congregational Life and Activities" at About Our Church.

 Hospital Visits